ysyk2021/the-resilient-entrepreneur-turning-setbacks-into-opportunities-and-learning-from-mistakes-to-build/src/chapter-2-1.md

-Chapter: Defining Resilience and Its Importance for Entrepreneurs
+Defining Resilience and Its Importance for Entrepreneurs
 =================================================================

 In this chapter, we will explore the concept of resilience and its significance for entrepreneurs in turning setbacks into opportunities and building a successful business.
 Resilience is a crucial trait that enables individuals to adapt, recover, and thrive amidst challenges and adversity.
 By understanding the definition and importance of resilience, entrepreneurs can cultivate this mindset and skill set to overcome obstacles and achieve long-term success.